Officials: All migrants are gone from Texas border camp

 “There will be consequences,” Biden told reporters.
 “It’s an embarrassment, but it’s beyond an embarrassment — it’s dangerous, it’s wrong, it sends the wrong message around the world and sends the wrong message at home.
 It’s simply not who we are.”

-Mayorkas saidabout 8,000 migrants "have decided to return to Mexico voluntarily," and about 5,000 are in DHS custody and being processed to determine whether they will be expelled or allowed to press their claim for legal residency.
+Mayorkas said about 5,000 are in DHS custody and being processed to determine whether they will be expelled or allowed to press their claim for legal residency.
+Some returned to Mexico.

-A U.S. official with direct knowledge of the situation said seven flights were scheduled to Haiti on Friday, six on Saturday and seven on Sunday.
+A U.S. official with direct knowledge of the situation said six flights were scheduled to Haiti on Friday, with seven planned Saturday and six Sunday, though that was subject to change.
 The official was not authorized to speak publicly.

 In Mexico, just over 100 migrants, most of them single men, remained Friday morning in the riverside camp in Ciudad Acuña.